-Cultural Heritage Imaging has partnered with The Metropolitan Museum of Art to present this two-day symposium with a focus on use cases and recently developed tools and research in Reflectance Transformation Imaging (RTI) and related techniques in computational photography.
-The symposium will bring together approximately 90 conservators and humanities collections professionals, photographers, curators, archivists, imaging experts, researchers, and technology experts to present the latest updates to RTI technology and related techniques and their applications.
-Speakers and panelists will discuss current uses and future development of RTI and related tools and methods for the user community.
+Cultural Heritage Imaging partnered with The Metropolitan Museum of Art to present this two-day symposium with a focus on use cases and recently developed tools and research in Reflectance Transformation Imaging (RTI) and related techniques in computational photography.
+The symposium brought together approximately 100 conservators and humanities collections professionals, photographers, curators, archivists, imaging experts, researchers, and technology experts to present the latest updates to RTI technology and related techniques and their applications.
+Speakers and panelists discussed current uses and future development of RTI and related tools and methods for the user community.

 The Symposium at a Glance

-This two-day event at The Metropolitan Museum of Art focuses on Reflectance Transformation Imaging (RTI) and related techniques in computational photography, and it will be open to all professionals who have come to depend on these imaging technologies and for others in the humanities who are exploring their adoption.
+This two-day event at The Metropolitan Museum of Art focused on Reflectance Transformation Imaging (RTI) and related techniques in computational photography, and it was open to all professionals who have come to depend on these imaging technologies and for others in the humanities who are exploring their adoption.

 |Illumination of Material Culture: A Symposium on Computational Photography